Kzeezee/DSA-Airline-Project/README.md

 ## What this project does

-  - Binary Search Tree (BST) implementation (`AirlineBSTImpl`) — keeps a BST of unique words and counts occurrences on insert.
+  - Binary Search Tree (BST) implementation (`AirlineBSTImpl`): keeps a BST of unique words and counts occurrences on insert.
   - Red-Black Tree (RBT) implementation (`AirlineRBTreeImpl`) — a self-balancing BST with color-based rotations to guarantee O(log N) operations.
   - ArrayList-based implementation (`AirlineArrayListImpl`) — accumulates tokens then compresses sorted runs to counts.
   - Map/HashMap implementation (`AirlineMapImpl`) — classic word -> count HashMap counting.